bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

 BigBlueButton localization follows the i18n standard.
 BigBlueButton Client will detect the locale of the language of the browser running it and attempt to load that language file.

 Language files are compiled into swf files and loaded dynamically based on the browser locale.
 This reduces the size of the client.
-Language codes follow the convention of a two letter lowercase language name, followed by an underscore, followed by two upper-case latters signifying the country code.
-So, for example, the default english for the United States would be: **en\_US**
+Language codes follow the convention of a two letter lowercase language name, followed by an underscore, followed by two upper-case letters signifying the country code.
+So, for example, the default English for the United States would be: **en\_US**

 ![I18N](/images/I18N.png)